bitcoin/bips/bip-PC.md

 ### Use in script

 `OP_PAIRCOMMIT` can be used to commit to a vector of stack elements in a way that is not vulnerable to various forms of witness malleability.
-It is however, highly optimized for just 2 stack elements.
+It is, however, highly optimized for just 2 stack elements.

 ```text